 After assigning spatial configuration factors to each of the selected images by a group of experts, the results of descriptive statistics show that Instagram users’ preferences is inclined towards coherence (37.7%) and that mystery is the least preferred factor (15.7%) (Figure 1).
 Due to the fact that spatial coherence is more preferred, the physical factors of the images related to it, were analyzed (Figure 2).
 The results show that in the images related to "coherence" (N: 19), the clothing racks are considered as the showcase of goods (N: 15), hidden lighting (N: 14), stone materials (N: 15), sharp-edge forms (N: 18) and use of puffs for seating (N: 5) were the most present factors identified.

-In the case of HSV, there is only a noticeable difference in the Value mean compared to the overall value, thus, the images related to "coherence" have a higher color brightness (m: 87.16) and in relation to RGB, the concentration of blue is higher (m: 156.16) (Table 5).
+In the case of HSV, there is only a noticeable difference in the mean value compared to the overall value, thus, the images related to "coherence" have a higher color brightness (m: 87.16) and in relation to RGB, the concentration of blue is higher (m: 156.16) (Table 5).
 Therefore, by applying the mentioned items in the design of digital boutiques and creating coherence in the environment, users’ preferences can be influenced.

 4. Discussion